chimezdev/serverless-post-endpoint/README.md

 - click on the dropdown 'upload from' and select zip file
 - upload the zip file created
 - click on the configuration tab and select environment variables and add the 'GROUPS_TABLE' and <name of the dynamodb table>
+- click on the permissions tab and select the execution role assigned to the lambda function.
+- edit the permission to allow our function to write to the database.